November 30th

 Animals too, heed to nice words.
 Then, what to say of humans?!

-There can be a scarcity of rain which causes drought and a scarcity of food which causes a famine.
+There can be a scarcity of rain which causes drought and leads to famine, which in turn brings a scarcity of food.
 There can also be a scarcity of wealth which leads to poverty.
-But will a scarcity of nice words ever occur?!
+There can be a scarcity of medicines, leading to diseases.
+But can a scarcity of nice words ever occur?!
 Can anyone ever say, "Sorry, I am fresh out of stock; I ran out of good words"?!
-It costs us nothing, however, the good feeling it leaves with the other person is priceless!
+It costs us nothing, however, the good feeling it leaves in the other person is priceless!
 All we need is a good heart.
-Nice words bring good responses from all creatures.
-Even animals respond to kind words, says the poet.
-So why hold back?!

 The words we sow today, we shall reap in our future.
 It is said that people may forget what you said or did, but will never forget how you made them feel!
 That feeling is given to people through the words that are spoken.

+Etiquette means behaving ourselves a little better than is absolutely essential.
 Let's be generous with our words and speak pleasantly!

 pada vigrahaH: